 Not only will 5G make virtual entertainment speedier and more interesting, but the fifth generation mobile network will also position companies to thrive despite requirements to work from home.
 Stuart Carlaw, Chief Research Officer at ABI Research, argues, “A resilient company that is well set to grow once this pandemic ends will be characterized by its digital agility as much as anything else.”

 That said, the pandemic has led to less demand for indoor coverage which may cause delays in indoor 5G deployments.
-Regardless of indoor coverage delays, telcos will continue purchasing 5G spectrum and building 5G infrastructure.
+Regardless of indoor coverage delays, telcos will continue purchasing 5G spectrum and building infrastructure.

-5G infrastructure is beyond what we’ve seen before.
+This infrastructure is beyond what we’ve seen before.
 Qualcomm President Cristiano Amon explains, “It needs to be dense, high-performance, cost-effective and power-efficient for both indoors and outdoors, and support public and private networks with a scalable and flexible networking equipment for diverse deployments across multiple industries and use cases.”

 Based on its rising consumer popularity, significant advantages, and business demand, 5G seems up for the challenge.